Troubleshooting Installation Errors

 - Installation of other software not complete yet (common)

-- Error during uninstallation of previous version (rare)
+- Error during uninstallation of previous version (occasional)

 - Presence of temporary files from other software installation (rare)